 In conclusion, open sources medical devices can be used to reduce costs, encourage cooperative research, and expand availability.
 The first project to be included in the open source medical device organization will be the design of a combination CT, PET, and RT system for small animal imaging.
-In order to complete this design, a full specification list along with vendors for each component must be created as well as a 3-D model of the system, which would need to meet FDA approval.
-Radiation simulation and dosimetery calculation must be performed to assess the dose to the animal and necessary shielding needed to protect people in the surrounding area.
-Once the final specification and design are complete, existing parts can be purchased and custom parts such as the gantry can be fabricated.
-The system will need to be rigorously tested and calibrated to ensure the design appropriate for a hospital or research setting.
-By designing a small animal imaging system, a scaled up version for human use could also be developed in the future.
+In order to complete this design, a full specification list along with vendors for each component must be created.
+Additionally, functional 3D models of the system will be made in SolidWorks.
+All proposed designs will adhere to the rigorous practices specified by the device documentation.
+Radiation simulation and dosimetry calculations must be performed to assess the dose to the animal and necessary shielding needed to protect people in the surrounding area.
+Once the final specifications and design are complete, existing parts can be purchased and custom parts such as the gantry can be fabricated.
+The system will be further rigorously tested and calibrated to ensure the design appropriate for a hospital or research setting.
+By designing a small animal imaging system, a scaled up version for human use may also be developed in the future.